 Oracle is a member of the Network Advertising Initiative (NAI) and works with industry-leading companies to address important privacy and consumer protection issues in online advertising.
 The NAI has created a compliance program that incorporates attestation reviews, a consumer complaint process, sanctions and annual reporting to help ensure that member companies keep their promises to you and abide by the NAI's Self-Regulatory Code of Conduct.
 Click here to learn more about the NAI.

-Note that this section pertains only to advertising to market Oracle products and services performed on Oracle’s behalf.
-For general privacy-related information on Oracle’s interest based advertising technology, including how other companies may use this technology to tailor their own or other third-party advertisements, click here.
+For general privacy-related information on Oracle’s interest based advertising technology, including how Oracle and other companies may use this technology to tailor their own or other third-party advertisements, click here.